TelloTalk/TTChatSDK/README.md

 ```swift
 TTChat.shared.environment = .staging
 ```
+Note: It is important to ensure that the above variable is set before registering.
+This is because the variable will only be initialized once, and if it is set after any function or API call, it will not have any effect.
+Therefore, it is crucial to set the variable at the appropriate time to ensure that it is properly initialized.

 ### Register User
 When you're logging in or signing up the application for the first time you need to call this, if there is error then you will get value in `errorString` otherwise it will be nil